The bug

-I have a bit of a problem with this Snapshot, I experience lost of performance (on some old devices like mine) due to Minecraft doesn't detect my latest version of OpenGL 4.0 it only detects an outdated version of OpenGL 3.2.0 even though I have a latest driver installed on my system.
+I have a problem with this snapshot.
+On some old devices like mine, I experience a loss of performance due to the game not detecting my latest version of OpenGL 4.0.
+It only detects an outdated version of OpenGL 3.2.0, even though I have the latest driver installed on my system.

-And I can also prove that this system can run a Minecraft Nether Update Snapshot (20w06a and up with no optimization except for my render distance} with a decent amount of fps and also with the same OpenGL 4.0 (My Current OpenGL version) and even the latest stable Minecraft 1.16.5 OptiFine or the standard one it has my latest OpenGL on it.
+I can prove that this system can run a snapshot of the Nether Update (20w06a and up, with no optimization except for my render distance) with a decent amount of FPS and also with the same OpenGL 4.0 (my current OpenGL version).
+The latest stable release, 1.16.5, both vanilla and OptiFine, also has my latest OpenGL on it.

-*Update: this issue still exist in the latest version of snapshot (example:21w15a)
+The issue persists in the latest snapshot (21w15a).

 Attachments